GooFit/GooFit/README.md

 > export PATH=`pwd`/cmake/bin:$PATH
 > ```

 If you want to change compiler, set `CC` and `CXX` to appropriate defaults *before* you run cmake either inline or in your environment.
+You can also set `CMAKE_C_COMPILER` and `CMAKE_CXX_COMPILER` directly on the command line wiht `-D`.
 If you want to set the host and device backends, you can set those options.
 The defaults are:
 ```
 cmake .. -DGOOFIT_DEVICE=CUDA -DGOOFIT_HOST=OMP
 ```